Exhaust fumesairborne allergies

 exhaust fumes effect your health

-Furthermore, Personal nasal filters reduce exposure to airborne allergies and protect the allergy sufferer.
+Furthermore, Personal nasal breathing filters reduce exposure to airborne allergies and protect the allergy sufferer.

 In addition, they remove exhaust fumes, airborne allergies, harmful allergens, exhaust, second hand smoke, chemical vapours, sinusitis symptoms, allergic rhinitis, nasal congestion and minute particles from the air you breathe.